National Anthem

 The role of Katherine is played by Tori Spelling, then at the height of her success.
 Another unforgettable performance is by legendary New York drag queen Miss Coco Peru.

-Celebrating 30 years anniversary of the sapphic cult film with a stand-up show by Shir Reuven.
+Celebrating 30 years anniversary of the sapphic cult film with a short lecture by Shir Reuven.

 A romantic comedy set in Chicago that shakes all the conventions of that period about the way lesbians and bisexual women were shown on screen.